Click on a state in the map or select one from the dropdown list to see state information.

 Implementing Entity: University Legal Services

 ATPDC manages the District of Columbia Disability Equipment Recycling Program (DC Shares).
-DC Shares recycles new and used assistive technology devices and durable medical equipment (DME), such as wheelchairs, walkers and bathroom equipment, and other similar devices to District of Columbia residents who are in need.
+DC Shares recycles new and used assistive technology devices and durable medical equipment (DME), such as wheelchairs, walkers and bathroom equipment, and other similar devices to District of Columbia residents who are in need and have an income of less than $20,000.
 The equipment is available at no cost, for District of Columbia residents with disabilities or those who have a dependent with a disability, regardless of their type of disability or age.

-ATPDC operates an AT device loan program, which assists individuals with disabilities and professionals in decision making before the purchase of the equipment, accommodates interim needs for device repair or funding and other purposes, such as self-evaluation and training by clinicians to use a device to assess clients.
+ATPDC operates an AT device loan program, which assists persons with disabilities and professionals in decision making before the purchase of the equipment, accommodates interim needs for device repair or funding and other purposes, such as self-evaluation and training by clinicians to use a device to assess clients.
+The equipment can be borrowed for up to four weeks.
 The AT device loan program allows the end user to make informed choices to purchase the appropriate assistive technology devices to live independently.

 ATPDC operates the District of Columbia Assistive Technology Resource Center (DCATRC).
 The DCATRC is an AT demonstration center where individuals with disabilities and service providers may explore, experience and compare the usefulness of various types of AT equipment, learn about possible product vendors and other related services, and discuss their applications for devices or services.